Pvt. Woodrow Tyndle Cox was the son of Stephen and

 deal with was the weather.
 It was so cold that

 the POWs grew beards to protect their faces.

 If a prisoner died, he could not be buried until the

 On August 16, 1945, a team of Office of Strategic Services personnel were dropped by parachute in the vicinity of the camp.
 Late in the day, they were trucked into the camp and met with the Japanese commander.

 On August 17th, the ranking American Officer in the O. S. S. team, General Parker, told the POWs that there was a truce.
 It was not until August 20th that the prisoners learned that the war was over.
 This happened when a Russian officer and Russian troops came into the camp and disarmed the Japanese guards.
 The guards were then turned over to the POWs in a very formal ceremony.

 Woody returned home to Tishomingo and married.
 He became the father of three daughters.
 He remained in the military and served in Korea.
-At the start of the Viet Nam War, Woody decided that he had seen enough of Asia.
-He decided to retire from the military.
+At the start of the Vietnam War, Woody decided that he had seen enough of Asia and decided to retire from the military.